 In August, IMI recorded 15 cases of violations of freedom of speech in Ukraine

 In August, IMI experts recorded 15 cases of violations of freedom of speech in Ukraine.
 11 of them concerned physical aggression against journalists.
-These are the figures of the monthly monitoring of the Institute of Mass Media “Barometer of Freedom of Speech” *.
+These are the figures of the monthly monitoring of the Institute of Mass Information “Barometer of Freedom of Speech” *.

 Most violations we have recorded fell under the categories of "obstruction" (six) and "beating" (five).